eManPrague/tensorflow-python-example/README.md

 The Convolutional Neural Network recognizes a dug toy from our custom dataset.
 Yes, you can change dataset and train your own CNN. 🤗

+## You'll find here
+- How to define Tensorflow graph
+- How to train the network with custom dataset
+- How to freeze the model to `.tflite`

 ## Network Architecture
 ![ ](architecture.png)